Alan Peter Cayetano: Early life and education

-Education

-Cayetano completed both his elementary and secondary education at De La Salle Santiago Zobel School.
-In the 1980s, Cayetano admitted to having nearly been expelled from high school due to him regularly joining his father Rene at the Batasang Pambansa instead of attending class.
+In the 1980s, Cayetano admitted to having nearly been expelled from high school at the De La Salle Santiago Zobel School in Muntinlupa due to him regularly joining his father Rene at the Batasang Pambansa instead of attending class.

 In college, he studied political science at the University of the Philippines Diliman and graduated in 1993.
-His college days played an important role in his political career.
-Apart from having a senator as a father, it was in UP where he got his first taste of politics.
-Just a year after he entered UP Diliman in 1989, he ran for a post in the UP Diliman University Student Council and won.
+He was an elected member of the UP Diliman University Student Council.
+On September 17, 1990, Cayetano and other UP students attended a rally organized in front of the US Embassy in Ermita, Manila, expressing opposition to the presence of American bases in the Philippines during the visit of American diplomat Richard Armitage.
+According to eyewitnesses, when the students were violently dispersed with tear gas by the Western Police District and detained, Cayetano's first lines to a police officer was stating that he was the son of politician Rene Cayetano, after which he and fellow councilor Roby Alampay were released from police custody.

-He then finished his Juris Doctor degree from the Ateneo de Manila University School of Law in 1997, graduating 2nd Honors (silver medalist).
+He later finished his Juris Doctor degree from the Ateneo de Manila University School of Law in 1997, graduating 2nd Honors (silver medalist).
 Thereafter, he was admitted to the Philippine bar in 1998.

-Legislative accomplishments

-Most of the laws authored by Cayetano focus on education, persons with disabilities rights, political reforms, health, and environment.
-Listed below are the laws that he authored and co-authored during his first two terms as a Philippine Senator (2007–2017).